Media articles

 historians, students of ethnography or sociology.
 Some of the traditional technologies will leave even the modem day technical experts with a sense of inadequacy.
 That is because these communities were highly sensitive to the environment and conscious of the web of life that kept the ecological balance.

-It's not just a large collection of antique stuff.
-Victor has delved into every relevant scrap of information in various archives and books available, and extensive ground research, to give you a commentary that is filled with nuggets of precious information.
+and books available, and extensive ground research, to give you a commentary that is filled with nuggets of precious information.
 He is in the process of putting all his research into a book that will certainly be a reference guide for anyone seeking knowledge of the subject.

 Farm implements, grain processing implements, fishing gear, musical instruments, liquor distilling equipment, coconut oil extracting machinery, sugarcane crushers, pottery of various regions of Goa, measuring vessels, cane and bamboo ware, hunting arms and a host of other artefacts that were used in the daily lives of